About

 Q11.
 You make a lot of work about shamanism and witches, curanderas, brujas, sibyls, spirits.
 Is there something you want to tell us?

 I do not believe in the five senses – I believe in the 25x25x25 senses.
-Some of us have access to more than those five.
 I come from a constellation of cultures that do not exactly delineate between the living and the dead, the real and the unreal, and do not police established reality.
 In brief, I believe in physics and physics agrees that there are more than three dimensions, and more than five senses.
 So take it up with the scientists.

 Our brain systems are dynamic and elastic, they transform over time and can grant access to transcendental states, altered states, visions, prophecies, and are very adept at navigating the cracks between the confined mundane world and the cosmos…if we keep them agile and brave.